nuts-foundation/nuts-event-octopus/README.rst

 ===================================     ======================================  ========================================
 Key                                     Default                                 Description
 ===================================     ======================================  ========================================
-events.ConfigConnectionstring           file:not_used?mode=memory&cache=shared  db connection string for event store events.natsPort                         4222                                    Port for Nats to bind on events.retryInterval                    60                                      Retry delay in seconds for reconnecting
+events.ConfigConnectionstring           file::memory:?cache=shared              db connection string for event store events.natsPort                         4222                                    Port for Nats to bind on events.retryInterval                    60                                      Retry delay in seconds for reconnecting events.autoRecover                      true                                    Republish unfinished events at startup events.purgeCompleted                   true                                    Purge completed events at startup events.maxRetryCount                    5                                       Max number of retries for events before giving up (only for recoverable errors) events.incrementalBackoff               8                                       Incremental backoff per retry queue, queue 0 retries after 1 second, queue 1 after {incrementalBackoff} * {previousDelay}
 ===================================     ======================================  ========================================

 As with all other properties for nuts-go, they can be set through yaml: